centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-access.md

 ---
 id: map-web-access
-title: Manage access rights on MAP Web
+title: Manage access rights on MAP
 ---

 This topic explains how users can access the maps according to well-defined privileges.